-Bulletin boards, located throughout the campus, post college-related information daily.
-Students must have the written permission of the Director of Student Life in suite 920 to post fliers, handbills, posters, or similar materials on walls, doors, windows, bulletin boards, or cars.
-Official College announcements will be sent via MyATC or posted on the campus web site.
+Bulletin boards, located throughout the campus, are available for posting College-related information.
+Students must have the written permission from the Office of Student Life (Room 920) post or distribute information.
+Official College announcements will be sent via e-mail and/or posted online to the MyATC portal.
 It is the responsibility of each student to stay informed of College issues.